Over time, marriage ceremonies have changed. Lots! Before 1973, in Australia, it was only possible to get married in a place of worship.

 They provide advice about marriage education

-They inform and educate the couple about civil marriage and marriage in general.
-They also give the couple information from the Attorney-General’s Department about things to consider before and after marriage.
+Celebrants inform and educate the couple about civil marriage and marriage in general.
+We also give the couple information from the Attorney-General’s Department about things to consider before and after marriage.

 They take care of your things

-They maintain an appropriate venue to interview couples.
-They even provide facilities to take care of the documentation – in fact, it’s their duty to secure the storage of all your records for a certain period of time and to ensure information and data about you are destroyed in a safe and secure manner, when the time comes.
+As a celebrant, I have a range of options of places where I meet with couples.
+I even provide secure storage of all your records for a certain period of time and to ensure information and data about you are destroyed in a safe and secure manner, when the time comes.
 You can check how I handle data safely, in my privacy statement on my website.

 Civil marriage celebrants officiate your wedding

 Couples often find the process of registering their marriage – and the legal requirements – a daunting task.
 That’s where I come in, as your celebrant.
 Your celebrant is not only authorised to conduct your ceremony but also well-trained in how to do so.
-Celebrants all over Australia officiate at and solemnise weddings.
+Celebrants all over Australia officiate at (or conduct or solemnise) weddings.

 It’s the core of our job.
 And an important part of that is ensuring the accuracy of the documents.
-And when it comes to the ceremony, think of your celebrant as an event organiser or the conductor of an orchestra – in charge of making a heap of parts work together as a team to make your day one of the best and most enjoyable of your lives!
+And when it comes to the ceremony, think of your celebrant as an event organiser or the conductor of an orchestra – in charge of making all the various parts work together as a team to make your day one of the best and most enjoyable of your lives!

 They maintain confidentiality